HJYJY/LIBWO/README.md

 ├── ResNet/                    # Deep learning optimization & training
 │   ├── model/                 # ResNet18 architecture
 │   ├── ModelTrain/            # Main training logic with LIBWO/BWO
-│   ├── BWO/                   # BWO for model hyperparameter tuning
-│   └── LIBWO/                 # LIBWO for hyperparameter tuning
+│   ├── BWO/                   # BWO applied to model hyperparameter tuning │   └── LIBWO/                 # LIBWO applied to hyperparameter tuning
 │
 └── videos/
-    └── cec_run.mp4            # Demo of CEC benchmark execution and result visualization
+    └── cec_run.mp4            # Demo of CEC benchmark test and output
 ```

 ---

-## Module Description
+## Module Descriptions

 ### Benchmark Optimization (`cec`)

 - [`cec/cec2017/cec2017_run`](./cec/cec2017/cec2017_run)
-  Main execution module: calls CEC2017 test functions and evaluates baseline algorithms (such as BWO and LIBWO), outputs results.
+  Main execution module: runs CEC2017 test functions, evaluates baseline algorithms (e.g., BWO and LIBWO), and outputs results.

 - [`cec/cec2017/BWO`](./cec/cec2017/BWO)
-  Source code implementation of the BWO algorithm for benchmark optimization tasks.
+  Source code for the **Black Widow Optimization (BWO)** algorithm used for benchmark tasks.

 - [`cec/cec2017/LIBWO`](./cec/cec2017/LIBWO)
-  Core of this project: **Lagrange-Interpolated Black Widow Optimization**, enhancing search ability and convergence.
+  The core component of this project: **Lagrange Interpolation-enhanced Black Widow Optimization (LIBWO)** algorithm, boosting search ability and convergence.

-### Deep Learning Optimization (ResNet)
+### Deep Learning Optimization (`ResNet`)

 - [`ResNet/model`](./ResNet/model)
-  Definition of the ResNet18 model, built with TensorFlow/Keras.
+  Definition of the **ResNet18** model, implemented using TensorFlow/Keras.

 - [`ResNet/ModelTrain`](./ResNet/ModelTrain)
-  Main training workflow: loads data, invokes BWO/LIBWO for learning rate optimization, trains and evaluates the model.
+  Main training pipeline: loads data, applies BWO/LIBWO for learning rate optimization, trains and evaluates the model.

+  **Model Training Process**
+  After downloading and configuring all datasets correctly, ensure the runtime environment is properly set up.
+Then, update the dataset paths in the `ModelTrain.py` file to your local directories.
+Run the script to start the full training pipeline.

+  Initially, the LIBWO algorithm is called for hyperparameter tuning.
+Through iterative global search, LIBWO finds the optimal hyperparameter combinations and their corresponding fitness values.

+  Once the optimal values are found, the system automatically applies them to the ResNet18 model, which then starts training until convergence is achieved—ensuring maximum performance.

+  After training, the system evaluates the model and outputs key metrics such as test accuracy, test loss, and additional indicators including precision, recall, and F1-score.
+This end-to-end workflow ensures efficient training and evaluation, resulting in optimal classification performance.

 - [`ResNet/BWO`](./ResNet/BWO)
-  BWO algorithm used for tuning hyperparameters such as learning rate.
+  BWO algorithm applied to model hyperparameter tuning (e.g., learning rate).

 - [`ResNet/LIBWO`](./ResNet/LIBWO)
-  Improved BWO using Lagrange interpolation to optimize model performance.
+  Enhanced BWO variant using Lagrange Interpolation to further improve model performance.

 ### Demo Video

 - [`videos/cec_run.mp4`](./videos/cec_run.mp4)
-  Demonstrates the execution process and visualization of CEC benchmark test results.
+  Demonstrates the execution and result visualization of the CEC benchmark test functions.

 ---

-## ⚙️ Environment Setup
+## Environment Setup

-It is recommended to use [Anaconda](https://www.anaconda.com/) to manage the environment.
-This project is based on **Python 3.12**, with the following configuration:
+We recommend using [Anaconda](https://www.anaconda.com/) to manage your Python environment.
+This project is based on **Python 3.12** with the following recommended configuration:

 | Library         | Version     |
 |----------------|-------------|